The Mystery of Whoopie Pies

 You can also make the “cake” part in advance and freeze them for up to a month.
 But once assembled with your favorite filling, they are best eaten within the day of making them.

-Pumpkin, Cheddar Cornbread, Chocolate, you are invited to view the following images of 2012 Crisco Pie Championship and festival.
+Before checking out these recipes for whoopie pies: Pumpkin, Cheddar Cornbread, Chocolate, you are invited to view the following images of 2012 Crisco Pie Championship and festival.

 A display table of commercially-made pies of all possible flavors